venkatarajunesha360/venkatarajunesha360/README.md

-## Hi there 👋

-**venkatarajunesha360/venkatarajunesha360** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 # 👨‍💻 AI Engineer | Machine Learning Enthusiast

 Hi there!
 I'm an **AI Engineer** passionate about building scalable AI solutions and solving challenging problems with cutting-edge technologies. 🚀